-The Bone-Grass Boy Ken Gonzales-Day Bone-Grass Boy: The Secret Banks of the Conejos River is a conceptually driven project that manifests itself in two ways: one, as a literary trope of the frontier novel of the late nineteenth century, and two, as a digitally constructed artifact whose material existence stands in for the historical absence of such texts.
-Not surprisingly, such novels often depicted Native and Latino inhabitants as ridiculous personages encountered on an oth-erwise naturalized conquest of the West.
-Bone-Grass Boy is their nemesis.
-Set during the U.S.-Mexican War (1846–48), a period that saw bitter struggles between cultures, the work depicts effects of the annexation of the Southwest on two main characters.
-Ramoncita is a Native/Latina “two-spirit person”1 who, the reader learns, is forced to kill the rancher to whom she has been indentured.
-Nepomuceno, a New Mexican soldier, ﬁghts on the Mexican side, only to have to sneak back to his homeland, now America.
+The Bone-Grass Boy: The Secret Banks of the Conejos River was a conceptual project that included installations, painting, sculpture, writing, and photography.
+The project manifested itself in two ways: first as a literary trope of the frontier novel of the late nineteenth century, and second, as a digitally constructed artifact whose material presence stood in for the historical absence of Latinx authored voices in nineteenth century America.
+The frontier novel often depicted Native and Latinx inhabitants as racialized personages encountered on an otherwise naturalized conquest of the West.
+Bone-Grass Boy was their nemesis.
+Set during the U.S.-Mexican War (1846–48), a period that saw bitter struggles between cultures, the work considered the effects of the US conquest on the two main characters.
+Ramoncita is a Native/Latina “two-spirit person”1 who, the reader learns, is forced to kill the rancher to whom she has been indentured and Nepomuceno, a New Mexican soldier, who fought on the Mexican side, only to have to sneak back to his homeland, now America.

 Notes 1.
 Two-spirit people, once widely referred to as berdache, are often deﬁned as constituting a third, fourth, or even a ﬁfth gender.
 For more on the berdache, see Will Roscoe, The Zuni Man-Woman (Albuquerque: University of New Mexico Press, 1991).